aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 ```python
 batches := csv_reader.next_batches(1)
 ```
 This allows us to set the `batches` variable within the while statement.
-If csv_reader is exhausted, the `next_batches` method will return None and we will exit the While loop.
+If `csv_reader` is exhausted, the `next_batches` method will return None and we will exit the While loop.
 The 1 here refers to the number of chunks we want to fetch at any one time.
-We could fetch multiple chunks and concatenate them before passing to the database, but the DB will be the bottleneck in our case, so its best to leave that set to 1 for now.
-This is an option to explore further another day.
+We could fetch multiple chunks and concatenate them before passing to the database, but the DB will be the bottleneck in our case.
+It is best to leave that set to 1 for now.
+Though this is an option to explore further another day.

 ### Writing to the database
 The `write_database` function allows us to write the dataframe back to the DB.
 We can use 1 of 2 engines to accomplish this:
 1. With the default engine, SQLAlchemy, Polars first converts the dataframe to a Pandas dataframe backed by PyArrow and then uses SQLAlchemy methods on the Pandas dataframe to export to the DB.
 2. ADBC or Arrow Database Connectivity is an engine supported by the Apache Arrow project.
 ADBC is in its infancy still and many databases are not yet [feature complete](https://arrow.apache.org/adbc/main/driver/status.html).
 However, for what we are looking to accomplish, ADBC will work.
 Note on the link though that PostgreSQl does not have full type support.
 This is something we noted when testing, as the full set of Polars DTypes (e.g. Int8,Int16) aren't supported by adbc_driver_postgresql.

 To use ADBC with Polars, we need to install additional packages.
-Back in our Dockerfile, we should have
+Back in our Dockerfile, we should have:
 ```Dockerfile
 FROM python:3.12.1